alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 ## Within the EU

-If you’re bringing live animals into Great Britain from the EU, you must get your consignment checked by an APHA inspector.
+If you’re bringing live animals into Great Britain from the EU, you need to:

-Send written notification of your consignment to the [APHA Centre for International Trade Carlisle](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle) office that’s closest to the destination, 24 hours before it arrives to arrange this.
+- send written notification of your consignment to the [APHA Centre for International Trade Carlisle](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle) office closest to the import destination 24 hours before it arrives
+- get your consignment checked by an APHA inspector.

 You must include the: